-For the Huon Dress pattern, Leila includes the holy grail of frock design features: sizable, secure, side-seam pockets.
+Editor’s note: For the Huon Dress pattern by Muna and Broad, author and designer Leila Kelleher includes the holy grail of frock design features: sizable and secure side-seam pockets.
 What makes each pocket unusual is how the pocket bag extends to the side seam’s front and back, forming a deep pouch that hangs straight down.
 The pocket’s contents—whether they are as small as lip balm or as large as a phone—likely won’t fall out, even when you sit.
 With some easy pattern drafting, you can make a similar pocket for your own garments.
+Leila walks through the process below.
 Note that this pocket may not be suitable for fitted styles.

 Prepare the pieces